particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 A subscription works like a prefix filter.
 If you subscribe to "foo", you will receive any event whose name begins with "foo", including "foo", "fool", "foobar", and "food/indian/sweet-curry-beans".
+The maximum length of the subscribe prefix is 64 characters.

 Received events will be passed to a handler function similar to `Particle.function()`.
 A _subscription handler_ (like `myHandler` above) must return `void` and take two arguments, both of which are C strings (`const char *`).